-When in-person appointments are needed, we’re making sure it’s safe to visit our clinics, birth centers and hospitals.
+During in-person appointments, we’re making sure it’s safe to visit our clinics, birth centers and hospitals.
 We’ve have rigorous safety and cleaning protocols in place to help keep you healthy.

 No, you don’t need to make any changes to your birth plan right now.
 Our hospitals and birth centers are open and ready for you when it’s time to have your baby.
 We will always do our best to honor your wishes.

 We’re limiting the number of visitors to our hospitals and birth centers to lower the spread of COVID-19.